TheInvincibleRalph/Pistis-DevOps/scm.md

 - **Lessons Learned:**
   - **Tool Integration:** Integrating Git with other development tools (e.g., issue tracking, documentation) creates a cohesive development environment and improves team collaboration.
-  - **User Support:** Providing robust support and training resources can ease the transition to Git and ensure that teams can leverage its full potential. [**Atlassian Blog** - Git at Atlassian](https://www.atlassian.com/git/blog)
+  - **User Support:** Providing robust support and training resources can ease the transition to Git and ensure that teams can leverage its full potential.

 ## Emerging Trends in Source Code Management and Git's Evolution: